Canon 350D vs 77D

 It is notable that the 77D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 350D does not provide wifi capability.

 Both the 350D and the 77D have been discontinued, but can regularly be found used on ebay.
 The 350D was replaced by the Canon 400D, while the 77D does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 350D Manual (free pdf) or the online Canon 77D Manual.
+Further information on the features and operation of the 350D and 77D can be found, respectively, in the Canon 350D Manual (free pdf) or the online Canon 77D Manual.

 So what is the bottom line?
 Is the Canon 350D better than the Canon 77D or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.